TMTM

 Available this month:

-• $16 stuffed-crust specialty pizza
+• $16 any large specialty pizza

 Check out Papa Johns' coupons and offers page.